What to Do When Your Pet Dies

 Now that you know a bit about how to deal with the loss of your pet friend, let’s take a look at how you can overcome…

-Conclusion, Consider the following:
+My Final Thoughts, Consider the following:

 There is no right or wrong way to grieve when you lose a pet.
 You may experience a wide range of emotions as you deal with your loss — from sadness and shock to anger, guilt and denial.
 Your feelings are valid and it’s okay for you to grieve, even if it doesn’t feel like it sometimes.
 It’s never easy to lose your furry friend, but after my parrot died, I decided I would share the things that helped me the most in hopes that it might help you too.